 Clarisonic | ACNE DAILY CLARIFYING CLEANSER

 The kit came with a cleanser.
 After reading the reviews I knew I shouldn’t bother with it, but I tried it a couple of times anyway.

-It’s supposed go well with the Clarisonic, being a mix of milk and a gel cleanser.
+It’s supposed to go well with the Clarisonic, being a mix of a milk and gel cleanser.
 I actually didn’t have any problems with it, but I prefer using the Clarisonic with my Dermalogica Medibac Clearing Skin Wash for a deep cleanse.

 It’s an okay cleanser, not the most natural but doesn’t contain SLS or parabens.
 It’s most suitable for oily skin types with acne, so ones like me who has a more combination/dry acneic skin type should not use it regularly or it will dry your skin out.